 - Lice.
 Although rubbing alcohol can help to kill lice, it can also cause chemical burns on the scalp.
 Avoid this method in favor of more proven treatments, such as medicated lice shampoos.

 If you aren’t sure if alcohol is safe for you to use, ask your doctor or other healthcare provider.

-Remember to not drink it, or use it on children or near open flames.
+Remember to not drink it, use it on children, or use it near open flames.